 I would like to outline some things about the course.
 Life science provides students with an understanding of the living environment.
 This is a full year course with a specific curriculum designed to reinforce the following scientific concepts.

-Structure, Function, and Information Processeing.
+Structure, Function, and Information Processing.

 Growth, Development, and Reproduction of Organisms.